Skip to Main Content University Library LibGuides

 Legislative requirements or compliance directives from the state or district School pesticide policies and programs are being adopted across the country and are continually improving.
 State and Local School Pesticide Policies

 Awareness of environmental risks and health hazards associated with traditional pest management U.S. EPA uses the National Research Council's four-step process for human health risk assessment when evaluating health risks from pesticides.
-Assessing Human Health Risk from Pesticides
+U.S. EPA Assessing Human Health Risk from Pesticides